swisskyrepo/swisskyrepo.github.io/_posts/2024-01-15-Drink-Love-Share-Rump.md

 title: DLS 2024 - RedTeam Fails - "Oops my bad I ruined the operation"
 ---

-## Red Team Fails - "Oops my bad I ruined the operation", a story on how to fail a red team assessment.

-TLDR: Recently I had the pleasure to give a rump during the "Drink Love Share" meet organized by [TheLaluka](https://twitter.com/TheLaluka).
+Recently I had the pleasure to give a rump during the "Drink Love Share" meet organized by [TheLaluka](https://twitter.com/TheLaluka).
 This blog post will delve deeper into the topic.

 ![](/images/DrinkLoveShare24/rump_redteam_dino-0.jpg)